Benchmark Datasets for Lead-Lag Forecasting on Social Platforms: Introduction

-To address this gap, here we build and release \footnote{Dataset portal: \url{https://lead-lag-forecasting.github.io/}\; For the responsible usage terms rationale, see \autoref{responsible-usage}.} two high-volume datasets in science (accesses and citations of about 2.3M \textbf{arXiv} papers) and technology (pushes, stars, and forks of about 3 million \textbf{GitHub} repositories).
+To address this gap, here we build and release\footnote{Access to data, codes, and supplementary information can be found on our project website: \url{https://lead-lag-forecasting.github.io}.} two high-volume datasets in science (accesses and citations of about 2.3M \textbf{arXiv} papers) and technology (pushes, stars, and forks of 3M \textbf{GitHub} repositories).
 These two examples represent ideal testbeds for LLF research: (1) The broad impact of papers and software often extends beyond their original communities, making them significant, real-world settings rather than artificial test cases \citep{yin2022public}.
 (2) Both systems have observable effects that unfold over years, presenting complex real-world challenges that traditional methods struggle to model \citep{ke2015defining, jiang2021hints}.
 (3) As our records include both the high volume of low-impact items and the small number of high-impact breakthroughs, the datasets provide unbiased coverage across the entire impact spectrum without survivorship bias.

 To summarize, our contributions are the following: (1) we provide two datasets, one of which has never before been publicly available, and document technical details of data curation and cleaning; (2) we analyze the lead-lag dynamics in both datasets and demonstrate predictive signals in the paired channels; (3) we benchmark deep learning, parametric, and non-parametric prediction baselines.
 Together, this study establishes LLF as a novel forecasting paradigm and lays an empirical foundation for its systematic exploration in social data.